fissoreg/relative-gradient-jacobian/README.md

 # Relative gradient optimization of the Jacobian term in unsupervised deep learning

-Reference implementation for the paper *Relative gradient optimization of the Jacobian term in unsupervised deep learning* (under review for NeurIPS 2020).
+Reference implementation for the paper *Relative gradient optimization of the Jacobian term in unsupervised deep learning*.

 A simple training example over the MNIST dataset is found in the following notebook: [mnist_training.ipynb](mnist_training.ipynb) (here the PDF version: [mnist_training.pdf](mnist_training.pdf))